Top Steel Alloying Agents

 Steel is essentially iron and carbon alloyed with certain additional elements.
 The process of alloying is used to change the chemical composition of steel and improve its properties over carbon steel or adjust them to meet the requirements of a particular application.

-Different alloying elements each have their own effect on the properties of steel.
+Different alloying elements each affect the properties of steel differently.
 Some of the properties that can be improved through alloying include:

 - Stabilizing austenite: Elements such as nickel, manganese, cobalt, and copper increase the temperatures range in which austenite exists.

-- Stabilizing ferrite: Chromium, tungsten, molybdenum, vanadium, aluminum, and silicon can have the effect of lowering carbon's solubility in austenite.
+- Stabilizing ferrite: Chromium, tungsten, molybdenum, vanadium, aluminum and silicon can help lower carbon's solubility in austenite.
 This results in an increase in the amount of carbides in the steel and decreases the temperature range in which austenite exists.

 - Graphitizing: Silicon, nickel, cobalt, and aluminum can decrease the stability of carbides in steel, promoting their breakdown and the formation of free graphite.

 - Decrease of eutectoid concentration: Titanium, molybdenum, tungsten, silicon, chromium and nickel all lower the eutectoid concentration of carbon.

 - Increase corrosion resistance: Aluminum, silicon and chromium form protective oxide layers on the surface of steel, thereby protecting the metal from further deterioration in certain environments.